ndmitchell/extra/README.md

 * I have been using most of these functions in my packages - they have proved useful enough to be worth copying/pasting into each project.
 * The functions follow the spirit of the original Prelude/base libraries.
 I am happy to provide partial functions (e.g. `fromRight`), and functions which are specialisations of more generic functions (`whenJust`).
-* Most of the functions have trivial implementations.
+* Most of the functions have trivial implementations that are obvious from their name/signature.
 If a beginner couldn't write the function, it probably doesn't belong here.
 * I have defined only a few new data types or type aliases.
 It's a package for defining new utilities on existing types, not new types or concepts.

 ## Base versions